isomerpages/govtech-gobusiness-main/pages/blog/2022-03-22-post-digital-ic.md

 ---

 ![Singpass Digital IC](/images/blog/content/DigitalIC Feature.jpg)
-###### The Singpass Digital IC is a secure and convenient way to verify your customer’s identity, improving customer experience
+<figcaption> The Singpass Digital IC is a secure and convenient way to verify your customer’s identity, improving customer experience</figcaption>

 From garnering a wider reach through a digital presence, to maintaining productivity in an era of remote work – digitalisation has brought about many perks for businesses.